BirdLife Cyprus: Activities

 Effective conservation action is impossible without reliable bird population data.
 As well as producing monthly and annual reports for bird sightings, BirdLife Cyprus has set up and run systematic and scientific monitoring schemes such as monthly counts of wetland birds, a common bird census and surveys of migrating raptors.
+BirdLife Cyprus is also responsible for the Cyprus bird ringing scheme, and is a member of the European Union for Bird Ringing (EURING).